-Clemson assures all animal activities are conducted in accord with the PHS Policy on the Care and Use of Laboratory Animals and in accord with the CU PHS Assurance Number A3737-01 (Assurance was renewed on May 17, 2010 for four years.
-Assurance will expire on May 31, 2014).
+All animal activities must be conducted in accordance with the PHS Policy on the Care and Use of Laboratory Animals, in accordance with the CU PHS Assurance Number A3737-01 (expires May 31, 2018) and in accordance with AAALAC International standards (continued full accreditation issued June 24, 2015).

 Exceptions to the recommendations in the ILAR Guide, the Agricultural Guide, and the AVMA Guidelines on Euthanasia, require written scientific justification and must be approved by the IACUC.

 The investigator and facility manager will be notified of the review outcome.

 Please note: Animal facility managers are not allowed to purchase, transfer or accept animals for projects until receipt of documented IACUC approval.

 Regulations in both the PHS Policy and The Animal Welfare Act require that Clemson University provide training for investigators, graduate students and technicians.
 Training is offered online with the Collaborative Institutional Training Initiative (CITI) Program.
 Additionally, personnel with “significant animal contact” (defined as any contact with animals), must enroll in the Clemson University Medical Surveillance Program.
 If you have any questions, contact the IACUC Office at 864-656-4538.

 The Animal Welfare Act places responsibility with the IACUC for determining qualifications of individuals involved in animal research, teaching and testing activities.
 Qualifications to perform specific procedures will be based on information provided in this section of the AUP.